 I believe that if this Senate committee is disposed to pass legislation in harmony with the intention of this measure, that some parallel provision should be made for the man who may want an urban home.
 Of course, it is problemetical what that would cost; no man can conjecture even approximately what it would cost.
 But it would not be in the form of a gratuity.
 It could be in some form along the line of the present farm-home loan act, or something of the kind, so that the man who wants to live in a city, who wants to continue to reside with the people whom he has known from childhood, will not have to uproot his entire life and go to strange environments.
-Probably and unquestionably numbers of them are not equipped to follow farming and have no agricultural Therefore, it would be illogical for them and unnecessarily expensive to the Government to encourage them to take up this farm feature.
+Probably and unquestionably numbers of them are not equipped to follow farming and have no agricultural Therefore, it would be illogical for them and unnecessarily bent. expensive to the Government to encourage them to take up this farm feature.
 The farm feature is an excellent feature for those who avail themselves of it, but there should also be some provision made to enable a man to obtain a home in the city, or wherever he may elect to live.

-Senator Simmons.
+Senator SIMMONS.
 Would not the cash proposition be found to be very convenient to a man who wants to buy a home in the city?

-It would provide him with 10 annual installments?
+It would provide him with 10 annual installments? るというというというないがいというとないとうとう

-Mr. Hale.
-To the extent, Senator, of what his cash payment would be.
-That would probably be only \$375, or, even at the outside estimate, if he was an overseas man, according to the provisions of this bill \$625; or if a man on this side, \$575.
+Mr. HALE.
+To the extent.
+Senator, of what his cash payment would be.
+That would probably be only \$375, or, even at the outside estimate. if he was an overseas man. according to the provisions of this bill \$625; or if a man on this side, \$575.
 As business men, we all know how far \$625, in homeopathic doses, stretched over a period of 10 quarters, would enable a man to buy a home in the city.

-Senator Simmons.
+Senator SIMMONS.
 Do you think if a man is going to buy a home in the city instead of taking a cash payment, that he should be paid very much more than the man who gets a cash payment?

-Mr. Hale.
+Mr. HALE.
 No; do not misunderstand me, Senator.
 I was pointing out the inequality of these two provisions of the bill.
 The provision provides that a man who elects to take a farm unit gets the equivalent cash payment, plus 40 per cent, to pay down on the farm; and yet he has got a farm unit and a number of years in which to amortize the balance.

-Senator Smoot.
-Remember this: He will have all he can do to do that, and he will have to take more than half of his labor to do that, and if 25 per cent of them make a success of it they will be fortucost to the Government would be practically no more than the cost which would be involved in this farm unit if the Senate can provide some way by which these urban propositions could be taken care of for the benefit of the man who is living in a city.
-He is working just as hard as the man who is working on the farm to make his
+Senator Smoor.
+Remember this: He will have all he can do to do that, and he will have to take more than half of his labor to do that, and if 25 per cent of them make a success of it they will be fortunate.

-Mr. Hale.
+Mr. HALE.
 But, nevertheless, the inequality exists.